teltonika-telematics/tct-t5-releases/README.md

-# tct-t5-releases
+# 🔵 Telematics Configuration Tool T5

-TCT T5 public releases
+Repository for public new platform releases for download.